thapaBurg/thapaday02/content/pages/blog/banking.md

 \*Permanent resident: Green card (or permanent resident card) holders who are authorized to live and work in the United States on a permanent basis

 Following are the required documents you’ll need to bring to the Bank of America financial center in order to open your bank account.
-You’ll need to provide both foreign and U.S. address, as well as two forms of ID and a tax identification number.
+You’ll need to provide \*\*both \*\*a foreign and U.S. address, as well as two forms of ID and a tax identification number.

 *   **Proof of home or permanent residence address** This must include building name or number and street name, city or town, state or province, country.